 Modern desktop operating systems typically create one shared coordinate system for all connected screens, and allows the user to position screens to match their physical screen setup, usually via a configuration dialog.
 If this positioning is done in a coordinate system equivalent to Qt's device independent pixels (like on macOS) then QScreen geometry will match the native screen layout.
 If the positioning is done in screen physical pixels (like on Windows), then Qt's treatment of screen geometry may introduce "gaps" in virtual desktop geometry unused by any screen.

 Specifically, Qt will scale the screen size (resulting in a "smaller" screen for positive scale factors), but will not change the screen position.
 This will produce an islands-of-screens type virtual desktop geometry.

-Application code should not assume that postions immediately adjacent to and outside one screen is a valid position on the neighbouring screen.
+Application code should not assume that positions immediately adjacent to and outside one screen is a valid position on the neighboring screen.
 Instead, get the screen list using QGuiApplication::screens() and use that list to reason about available screen geometry.

 As an end user you may want to adjust the DPI or scale settings to match display hardware, or to account for viewing distance and personal preferences.
 These adjustments should be done using the native display settings of the platform, so that all applications will agree on the same DPI or scale factor values.
 Qt does not provide end user facilities to configure the behavior of Qt's high-DPI support.